CesarGUMKC/CS303-Assignment2/README.md

 #Name: Cesar Giner
 #email: cog998@umsystem.edu

-Instructions: Working code in file Assignment2.cpp
+Instructions: Working code in file Assignment2.cpp, a screenshot of working code included in the list of files.